jkalliok/VRQuestionnaire/README.md

 To use this in your project you have to be using OpenXR and OpenXR Interaction Toolkit plugins.

 #Usage
-If you want to use the basic SSQ-questionnaire you have to do:
+Example usage can be seen in TestScene and example code is in Assets/Scripts/ExampleScana.cs If you want to use the basic SSQ-questionnaire you have to do:

 When you want the user to start filling the questionnaire you need to open the SSQ_Scene using LoadSceneMode.Additive